Updated for 2026, including new rules for Going-to-the-Sun Road, Park Shuttle, Logan Pass and Glacier Park International Airport changes.

 9. Wildflowers

-Although the timing varies, depending on the weather/snow pack, mid-July through early August is the best time to see wildflowers.
-Bear grass makes a showy appearance every 5-7 years.
-We’ve had luck at: Logan Pass, Preston Park, Grinnell Glacier, Cobalt Lake, Stoney Indian Lake, and Red Eagle Lake.
+Although the timing varies, depending on the weather/snowpack, mid-July through early August is the best time to see wildflowers.
+Glacier is home to nearly a thousand species of wildflowers, including iconic varieties like beargrass and glacier lilies, which bloom in stunning displays throughout the park.
+The park’s rich diversity of wildflowers thrives in different environments, from alpine meadows to forested areas, and they play a crucial role in the ecosystem by providing food and habitat for wildlife.
+We’ve had luck at Logan Pass, Preston Park, Grinnell Glacier, Cobalt Lake, Stoney Indian Lake, and Red Eagle Lake.

 10. Going-to-the-Sun Road